 A recent jury award to the victim of a go-kart accident addressed many of the issues that can arise in a personal injury case.

-That case is an important look at why it is important to to contact and work with a qualified Atlanta personal injury lawyer after being injured.
+That case is an important look at why it is important to to contact and work with a qualified Atlanta motorcycle accident lawyer after being injured.

 The issues can become complex very quickly.